monguri/CCDK/docs/Setup.en.md

 This completes the installation of the external libraries and tools for Ubuntu 10.04.
 These steps have not been tested on other distributions of Linux, but the setup process should be similar.
 The hiredis shared libraries are required to run the backend server on Linux.
-As such, then creation of an environment variable for the dynamic linker in your `.bashrc` is recommended.
+As such, then creation of an environment variable for the dynamic linker in your '.bashrc' is recommended.
-The actual path of the hiredis shared libraries was output with the `make install` command, so check the output of that command for the file path to the hiredis libraries on your system.
+The actual path of the hiredis shared libraries was output with the 'make install' command, so check the output of that command for the file path to the hiredis libraries on your system.
 <pre>
 LD_LIBRARY_PATH=/usr/local/lib
 </pre>

-If XCode and command line tools have been installed for OS X and you are running a Homebrew environment, external library setup is limited to `redis`, `hiredis` and `racc`.
+If XCode and command line tools have been installed for OS X and you are running a Homebrew environment, external library setup is limited to 'redis', 'hiredis' and 'racc'.
 <pre>
 bash$ brew install redis
 bash$ brew install hiredis